HomeArticlesGuideCholesterol & Heart Health

 Step 5: Convert Units If You're Comparing International Results

 If you've had lab work done in a country that reports cholesterol in mmol/L (most of the world outside the US) and you're comparing it against US-style mg/dL reference ranges, the numbers won't line up without conversion.
-The Cholesterol Units Converter handles this instantly, which is especially useful for people who've had testing done in more than one country.
+The Cholesterol Units Converter handles this instantly, especially useful if you've had testing done in more than one country.

 Step 6: Track Your Numbers Over Time

 A single lipid panel is a snapshot.
-Recalculate your cholesterol ratio and check metabolic syndrome criteria at each new panel — typically every 4–6 years for healthy adults, more often if you have risk factors — to see whether lifestyle changes or medication are moving your numbers in the right direction.
+Recalculate your cholesterol ratio and check metabolic syndrome criteria at each new panel, typically every 4-6 years for healthy adults, more often if you carry risk factors, to see whether lifestyle changes or medication are moving your numbers in the right direction.

 If any of these results concern you, bring them to a doctor who can weigh them against your full medical history rather than relying on calculator output alone.